 - Legally, the first sale doctrine enables you to “sell or otherwise dispose” of your product as you see fit, subject to some conditions and exceptions.

-- They are ALMOST entirely correct.
-Your problem as a 3rd party reseller is that the Brand does not recognize you as an authorized retailer.
+- They are almost entirely correct.
+Your problem as a third-party reseller is that the brand does not recognize you as an authorized retailer.

 - If the manufacturer contacts Amazon and states infringement (counterfeit) and they have proof they are the manufacturer and you do not have any proof you are an authorized reseller, if you claim to offer the manufacturer’s warranty, you will end up with a violation and possibly suspended.